Navid200/xDrip/docs/Hard-Reset.md

 Before you can hard reset a transmitter using xDrip, you need to have [proper connectivity](./Proper-connectivity.md) to it.
 You should also disable the Dexcom app as you cannot link to the same transmitter at the same time with both xDrip and the Dexcom app.

-Tap on the treatment (syringe) symbol on the main screen.
+Tap on the treatment (dropper) symbol on the main screen.
 ![](./images/syringe-symbol.png)